Ghorthalon/godot_accessibility/docs/accessible_rooms.md

 * Use selected node as parent: this will change the root node that the addon uses for all of its operations.
 For example, if you're editing a level but want all of it's nodes to go into a specific node, you would toggle this on.
 If you have this off, it will do all of it's operations on the root node of the current scene you have open.
 * Move cursor to selected object: If you use any of the lists inside the addon to select a different room, in any of the tabs we will get to shortly, or by moving inside the scene tree, this will automatically move the cursor to the entity you have selected, whether that's a room, ramp, or any node3d or subclass of node3d at all in the scene tree.

+##### Panel focus hotkeys

+To save you from tabbing through every control, these shortcuts jump focus straight to a key panel from anywhere in the Rooms screen.
+Each one switches to the right tab (and subtab) and announces where it landed:

+* Alt+Shift+1: Cursor keyboard navigation widget
+* Alt+Shift+2: Room list (Rooms tab)
+* Alt+Shift+3: Scene node list
+* Alt+Shift+4: Place node panel

+The modifier is set by the `FOCUS_MOD_*` constants at the top of `dock.gd`, so you can change it (for example to plain Alt+number) if Alt+Shift clashes with anything on your system.
+Note that on Windows, Alt+Shift is also the default shortcut to switch keyboard layout when you have more than one input language installed.

 #### Rooms tab

 This is where you create rooms.
 The rooms tab is divided into a few subtabs, as it has a lot of controls.